tkurtbond/tkurtbond.github.io/posts/2012/11/22/idol-of-the-orcs-s09.rst

 House Rules
 ===========

-A `Critical Hit`:rule: happens on a natural twenty on an attack roll, and damage is doubled.
+A `Critical Hit`:house: happens on a natural twenty on an attack roll, and damage is doubled.

-There **isn't** a `Critical Misses`:rule: rule, but sometimes on a natural one on an attack roll something embarrassing and funny but usually non-damaging happens.
+There **isn't** a `Critical Misses`:house: rule, but sometimes on a natural one on an attack roll something embarrassing and funny but usually non-damaging happens.